JMVelasques/Asteroids/README.md

 # 11. Updated circleshape.py and main.py.
 # Created the check_collision method on circleshape.py.
 # Updated main.py to check for asteroid - player collisions.

+# 12. Created Shot class in shot.py
+# Created the shoot method in player.py
+# Updated constants.py and main.py to reflect the changes made.
+# Players can now shoot in a straight forward line.